lynnfaraday/aresmush.com/tutorials/code/notifications.md

 ## Web Client Notifications

-You can also notify characters logged into the web portal _without_ emitting to the game.
-This is normally used to update something on the web portal, like adding a pose to a scene or a chat message to a channel.
+Web client notifications are used to update info on the web portal _without_ emitting to the game, like adding a pose to a scene or a chat message to a channel.

 As with the global notifier, we can limit the notification to only certain characters.
 Here we're only sending it to characters on a channel: